TheMarex/ba-thesis/text/1_introduction.md

 In general only adapting the motion based on the kinematic structure will not yield a dynamically stable motion.
 Different weights and inertia values of the links also need to be considert.
 However this might cause significat modifications of the original trajectory.
-Thus recent methodes in this field as employed by \todo{reference Miura} try to limit the characteristics that are emulated.
-This gives more room for modifications to realize stable dynamics.

 On the other side there are completely synthetic approaches.
 Based on simplifing models of the dynamics of a humanoid robot, stability conditions are derived.
 Using disired foot positions or step length and walking speed as input, corresponding trajectories are derived that sattisfy the given stability conditions.
-Most notably in this catagory are approaches based on the Zero Moment Point.
+Most notably in this catagory are approaches based on the Zero Moment Point using a so called Pattern Generator.
 In section \ref{section:walking-models} the ZMP is derived for different simplified dynamic models.
 Fundermental for this approach is the insight, that the dynamics of bipedal walking can be approximated sufficiently by an inverted pendulum.